MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/notification/notification-getdata-method.md

 # Notification.GetData Method
 > **Version**: _Available from runtime version 1.0._

-Retrieves data that was passed to a notification instance as specified by a SETDATA method call.
+Retrieves data that was passed to a notification instance as specified by a SetData method call.

 ## Syntax